akak92/noteCreator-Flask-JWT-API/README.md

 ### .env.example file

-In order to this example to work, you must rename the `.env.example` a `.env` with the following command:
+In order for this example to work, you must rename the `.env.example` to `.env` with the following command:
 ```
 mv .env.example .env
 ```